Privatized Banking – Life Insurance Loans and Why We Use Them

 Rather than decreasing your total cash value, outstanding loans only reduce your available borrowing capacity until paid back.

 Life insurance loans merely reduce the amount that can be collateralized for another loan at the present time.
+This setup offers a strategic advantage by giving you flexible, ongoing access to capital without forfeiting your asset’s growth.

-The mechanics of this accessibility create its unique advantage.
 Here are the implications and benefits to you:

 1) You’re Using Other People’s Money (OPM)